Great Allentown Fair: History

-Early history
+19th century

-The Lehigh County Agricultural Society held the first fair from October 6 to October 8, 1852, on Livingston's Lawn, a 5 acre plot located east of Fourth Street, between Walnut and Union Streets, in Allentown.
-The initial fair was so successful that in 1853 the Society undertook the purchase of a larger plot of land, north of Liberty Street and between Fifth and Sixth Streets, on which ticket offices and a two-story exhibition hall were built.
-This location was the site of the second fair, held September 28, 29 and 30 of the same year.
+The Lehigh County Agricultural Society hosted the first fair from October 6 to October 8, 1852, on Livingston's Lawn, a 5 acre plot located east of Fourth Street, between Walnut and Union Streets, in Allentown.
+The first fair in 1852 was so successful that the following year, in 1853, the Lehigh County Agricultural Society purchased a larger plot of land, north of Liberty Street between Fifth and Sixth Streets, on which ticket offices and a two-story exhibition hall were built.
+This location was the site of the second fair, held from September 28 to September 30, 1853.
 One of the most popular attractions of these early fairs was Stephen Lentz's Flying Coach, a brass band that performed atop a hay wagon.

 In 1862, there was no fair due to the Civil War.
-During this time, the fairgrounds were used as a staging site for the 176th Regiment of Pennsylvania Volunteers.
+During the Civil War, the fairgrounds was used as a staging site for the 176th Regiment of Pennsylvania Volunteers.
 The fair resumed in 1863.
 In 1876, in celebration of the 100th anniversary of the signing of the Declaration of Independence, a large reenactment of the Battle of Bunker Hill was held, which included many of Lehigh County's Civil War regiments and veterans as participants.
-The "centennial" fair was a tremendous success.

-New fairgrounds and name

-Throughout the 1870s and 1880s, the popularity of the Allentown Fair continued to grow.
-However, increased attendance led to dissatisfaction regarding the fairground's size, facilities, short race track and small grandstand.
-In 1889, the Lehigh County Agricultural Society purchased a plot of land on Seventeenth Street, between Chew and Liberty Streets, to serve as the new fairgrounds.
+Throughout the 1870s and 1880s, the popularity of the Allentown Fair continued to grow, outgrowing the fairground's size, facilities, short race track, and small grandstand.
+In 1889, the Lehigh County Agricultural Society purchased a plot of land on 17th Street between Chew and Liberty Streets, to serve as the new fairgrounds.
 One of the primary features of the new location was a new half-mile race track, with grandstands capable of seating 2,500.
 In celebration of the opening of the new fairgrounds, the fair was renamed the "Great Allentown Fair."

-20th Century
+20th century

-From its earliest days, horse racing was a popular event at the Allentown Fair.
-In 1902, the fair's half-mile track was regarded as "one of the finest in the country."
-In 1905, racehorse Dan Patch set a record of 2:01 on the half-mile track.
+From its earliest days in the 19th century, horse racing was a popular event at the Allentown Fair.
+In 1902, the Allentown Fairgrounds' half-mile track was regarded as "one of the finest in the country."
+At the Great Allentown Fair in 1905, racehorse Dan Patch set a record of 2:01 on the half-mile track.
 In 1911, the present-day grandstand was built at the Allentown Fairgrounds, increasing the overall seating capacity from 2,500 to 10,000.

-Between the years 1907 and 1914, airship races became a featured attraction at the fair.
-In 1909, two airships - one bearing the American flag, the other that of Germany, took off from the fairgrounds, raced down Hamilton Street, circled the Soldiers & Sailors Monument, and returned.
+Between 1907 and 1914, airship races became a featured attraction at the fair.
+In 1909, two airships, one bearing the American flag and the other that of Germany, took off from the fairgrounds, raced down Hamilton Street, circled the Soldiers and Sailors Monument, and returned.
 The airship bearing the American flag won the race.
-The following year, pilot Glenn Curtiss took off in his plane, using 19th Street as his runway, and flew over the Allentown Fair, in what was the first known heavier-than-air flight in the Lehigh Valley.
+The following year, in 1910, pilot Glenn Curtiss took off in his plane, using 19th Street as his runway, and flew over the Allentown Fair in what was the first known heavier-than-air flight in the Lehigh Valley.